guillaumehottin/CervicalKineRecorder/Report/technical_guide/README.md

 Finally, the GUI gets the temporary file to get the data.

 Below is the sequence of threads and callbacks that are called when communicating with the sockets with the Python app.
+It is available at an higher resolution [here](./images/callback.png).

 ![Callback map](./images/callback.png "Handlers calling stack")
  ## Modeling and data analysis